F-16 Fighting Falcon Multirole Fighter, United States of America

-F-16 fighters for Oman will be equipped with BAE Systems advanced airborne reconnaissance system.
-Those for Poland and Morocco will be equipped with the Goodrich DB-110 reconnaissance pod.
+F-16 fighters for Oman are equipped with BAE Systems advanced airborne reconnaissance system.
+Those for Poland and Morocco are equipped with the Goodrich DB-110 reconnaissance pod.

 Block 50 F-16 aircraft for the USA are equipped with the Lockheed Martin superheterodyne AN/ALR-56M radar warning receiver.
 The F-16 is also compatible with a range of jammers and electronic countermeasures equipment, including Northrop Grumman AN/ALQ-131, Raytheon AN/ALQ-184, Elisra SPS 3000 and Elta EL/L-8240, and the Northrop Grumman ALQ-165 self-protection suite.

 Lockheed Martin ALE-40 and ALE-47 chaff and infrared flare dispenser systems are installed in an internal flush mount.
 ALE-40 is pilot-controlled but the ALE-47 installed in block 50 can be operated in fully-automatic, semi-automatic or manual mode.